 NPAC SMS issues an M-SET to the existing subscriptionVersionNPAC object to set the status to “sending”.

-NPAC SMS responds to whether M-SET was successful.

 NPAC SMS sends out an M-DELETE on the subscriptionVersion to all previously failed Local SMSs, that are accepting downloads for the NPA-NXX of the subscriptionVersion.

 Each Local SMS responds with a successful M-DELETE reply.